 About the Boathouse District

 We also invite you to enjoy the art and architecture of the Boathouse District.
 The Compass Rose sculpture by internationally acclaimed artist Owen Morrell graces the entrance to the Boathouse District, and everyone appreciates the iconic architecture of the structures along the river, each designed by architect Rand Elliott, Elliott & Associates.
-The new CHK|Central Boathouse includes a live music venue and an art gallery.
 Together, the architecture and athleticism of the Boathouse District are becoming recognized as a world-class destination by local and international visitors alike.